Nagoya Castle 名古屋城

 Nagoya-jo, as the castle is called, hosts events throughout the year.
 The summer festival in August, maple leaf celebrations in November, and a New Year countdown celebration are all highlights of the local calendar.

 The original castle burned down in air raids during the Second World War, but the reconstructed version is no less impressive.
 When you pass through its huge gates, the castle looms just as imposingly now as it did in centuries past.

 Browse the fascinating historical exhibits inside the castle keep, which depict life-size representations of how life was within the castle walls, along with models of the castle, and artifacts that survived the blaze.

-One of the most famous exhibitions is that of the kinshashi “golden dolphins.”
-Throughout history, these impressive figures sitting atop Nagoya Castle's keep were believed to protect it from fire (since fish live in water).
+One of the most famous exhibitions is that of the kinshashi, or “golden dolphins.”
+Throughout history, these impressive figures sitting atop Nagoya Castle's keep were believed to protect it from fire.
 Today you can see replicas of the original statues in the foyer of the main donjon, along with a model which you can sit on and take photos.

-From the top floor of Nagoya-jo, look out across the city and imagine how different it would have been for the powerful daimyo samurai chiefs when they surveyed the same land.
+From the top floor of Nagoya Castle, look out across the city and imagine how different it would have been for the powerful daimyo samurai chiefs when they surveyed the same land.